ericposas/spidermap/README.md

 #### Design:

-  - Throughout:
-    - Use hi-res BG

   - Login:
     - On input boxes, hide border, add bottom border only
-    - "Please sign-in to continue" - change size to half to 75% of current size

   - Dashboard:
     - Move all Dashboard item down towards center (logo lockup, welcome msg, buttons)